Visit

 After applying to RTE 1001 and being accepted, students will take a degree-specific course called Introduction to Radiologic Technology.
 Upon passing RTE 1001, students will begin the five-semester program (including one summer term) studying radiology and applying skills in a series of internships.

-During your final semester, you’ll take a capstone course that trains you for the American Registry of Radiologic Technologists (ARRT) exam to become a certified radiologist.
+During your final semester, you’ll take a capstone course that trains you for the American Registry of Radiologic Technologists (ARRT) exam to become a certified radiologic technologist.
 After completing your degree program, take an exam to become certified in radiography.

 To apply to RTE 1001, start by reading the Mandatory Informational PowerPoint.
-This mandatory orientation includes important information, including a program overview and what to expect.
-Students will need to have the authorization codes for their application to RTE 1001.
+This mandatory orientation provides important information, including a program overview and details on what to expect.
+Students will need to have the authorization codes for their RTE 1001 application.

 • When you have completed all pre-application coursework and/or the testing documentation, please review the Apply to RTE 1001 PowerPoint.
 Students will also need to know the authorization code from this PowerPoint for their application to RTE 1001.